MideTechnology/endaq-device/docs/endaq/quickstart.rst

    """
    Quick Start example code for using the endaq.device library.

+   CONNECTING:
+   This code will find all connected devices and print their serial numbers.
+It will then select the first connected device and assign it to the 'dev' variable so we can interface with that device.

+   CONFIGURING:
+   Next, the device is configured to have the sample rate of the 40g accelerometer (Channel 80) set to 4kHz.
+Retrigger is then turned off.
+For the final bit of configuration, if the device's firmware is older than version 3.01.06, the recording time limit is set to 30 seconds, since those firmware versions do not support the 'stopRecording()' function.

+   STARTING THE RECORDING:
+   Now the `startRecording()` command is sent and the device's green light should begin blinking to indicate that it is recording.
+If the device is old enough that it does not have a serial command interface, a message will be printed asking for the recording to be started manually, and then the code will wait until the device disappears, indicating that the recording has started.

+   STOPPING THE RECORDING:
+   If the device's FW is new enough, it will be told to stop recording after 30 seconds.
+If the FW is old enough that there was a recording time limit set earlier, then the code will wait for the device to reappear after the recording automatically stops.
+If the device fails to reappear within 60 seconds, an error will be raised.

+   COPYING THE RECORDING FILE:
+   When the device reconnects, the most recent recording on the enDAQ will be copied to a local directory of your choosing.
+REPLACE THE 'destination' VARIABLE WITH YOUR DESIRED FILE PATH.
+The name of this recording file will then be printed.
    """
    # Import endaq.device and other useful libraries.
    import time